Pedestrian scramble: In the United States

+In 2023, the Tempe, Arizona city government tested a pedestrian scramble at the intersection of Mill Avenue and 5th Street, near the main campus of Arizona State University.
+The scramble was later made permanent.

 Advantages and disadvantages

 Research at Transport for London has suggested the installation of a diagonal crossing can reduce pedestrian casualties by 38%.

 Since it stops all motor vehicles rather than allowing partial vehicle movements to coexist with partial pedestrian movements, the pedestrian scramble has sometimes been seen as inefficient by traffic engineers, with its removal believed to yield big savings in delays and congestion.
 It benefits drivers by eliminating concurrent pedestrian phases, allowing car traffic to make left or right turns without being blocked by pedestrians in the crossing.
 However, this also results in either longer wait times for both drivers and pedestrians, or shorter traffic-signal phases where less traffic could flow through an intersection in a single cycle.

-Proper use requires that both drivers and pedestrians are aware of the traffic rules at such intersections.
+Proper use requires that both drivers and pedestrians be aware of the traffic rules at such intersections.
 In some countries, that has led to a removal of at least individual installations.
 However, critics have dismissed these moves as further subordinating pedestrians to cars and consider the shared turns of motor vehicles and pedestrians as unnecessarily intimidating.

 The pedestrian scramble may be used where large numbers of pedestrians are expected, and they will also have enough space to gather on the sidewalks in larger numbers.
 Under certain circumstances, pedestrian scrambles could reduce safety, as the average waiting times for pedestrians and car drivers are increased, thus creating more likelihood of people disobeying the signals.